What do you do with a mountain resort with Games gone?

-ROSA KHUTOR, Russia Stanislav Kuznetsov has a headache like no other: it measures 780,000 square meters and covers a large expanse of Russian mountainside.
+ROSA KHUTOR, Russia Stanislav Kuznetsov has a headache like no other: it measures 780,000 square metres and covers a large expanse of Russian mountainside.

 The Gorky Gorod resort in the snowy Caucasus peaks above Sochi was packed during the Winter Olympics.
 Now the Games are ending, Kuznetsov's job is to keep filling the nine hotels.